-Cholar Dal is a hearty Bengali preparation made with split chickpeas.
+Niramish Cholar Dal is a hearty Bengali preparation made with split chickpeas.
 It is packed with a variety of flavours, and has a sweet tinge to it.
-Mostly made during Pujo or special occassions, this dal is served with luchis (deep fried Indian flatbreads) and even goes really well with a pulao or plain rice.
+Mostly made during Durga Puja or special occasions, this dal is served with luchis (deep fried Indian flatbreads) and even goes really well with a mishti pulao or plain rice.
 This version is niramish or purely vegetarian.
 It is usually cooked during the festival time and it does not use any onions or garlic.
 A few simple ingredients make this niramish cholar dal an absolutely magical recipe.

-Cholar dal is a royal preparation, and only cooked for special occassions like Durga Puja, weddings or other events.
+Niramish Cholar dal is a royal preparation, and cooked for special occasions like Durga Puja, weddings or other events.
 It is cooked very differently than the north Indian chana dal.
-The coconut adds a beautiful nutty flavour to the recipe.
 The fresh coconut is cut into small bits and fried till golden brown and crunchy.
 It is then married to the rest of the spices.
-The base of the dal is made with curd or plain yogurt.
-It’s not nexessary to use hung curd here, but make sure the curd you use isn’t too thin.
-The curd adds a beautiful creamy texture to the recipe and also enhances the taste.
+The base of the dal is a simple mix of a few fresh spices and green chillies.

 Make it vegan